What is Blockchain Technology? A Complete Guide

 Source: Data-Flair | Types of Blockchains

-1. Private Blockchain Networks
+1. Public Blockchain Networks

-2. Public Blockchain Networks
+2. Private Blockchain Networks

-3. Permissioned Blockchain Networks
+3. Permissioned or Hybrid Blockchain Networks

 4. Consortium Blockchains